nabiyllin/traefik-docker/README.md

 docker-compose up -d
 ```

-If your setup worked, you should be able to go to [http://traefik.proxy.test](http://traefik.proxy.test) (assuming you cloned this into a directory called traefik) and you will see the Traefik dashboard, which details all of the exposed services.
+If your setup worked, you should be able to go to [http://traefik.test](http://traefik.test) and you will see the Traefik dashboard, which details all of the exposed services.

 All docker containers that exist within the `proxy` network are proxied by traefik.

-Docker-compose containers are hosted at `http://(projectName).(serviceName).test` and regular docker containers will be hosted at `http://(containerName).test`
+Docker-compose containers which have not custom host name are hosted at `http://(projectName).(serviceName).test` and regular docker containers will be hosted at `http://(containerName).test`

 To add a container to the proxy network in a docker-compose file, you can add the following to your compose file:
 ``` yaml